by Tom Hutchinson, Chief Analyst, Cabot Dividend Investor and Cabot Income Advisor

 Cabot Dividend Investor is for anyone who wants to receive income from his or her investment portfolio, now or in the future.
 If you need income now, you’ll focus on our current income recommendations from the Safe Income and High-Yield Tiers of the portfolio.

-If you don’t need income now but anticipate needing it in the future (or just want to put the power of dividend growth to work for you), you’ll focus on our Dividend Growth Tier, and may choose to reinvest your dividends—which you now know how to do!
+If you don’t need income now but anticipate needing it in the future (or just want to put the power of dividend growth to work for you), you’ll focus on our Dividend Growth Tier and may choose to reinvest your dividends—which you now know how to do!

-Regardless of whether or not you decide to subscribe to my advisory, I hope this report has been informative and educational, and you’ve learned a little more about dividend stocks—and how they can enhance your portfolio and create wealth that can last for years!
+Regardless of whether or not you decide to subscribe to my advisories, I hope this report has been informative and educational, and you’ve learned a little more about dividend stocks—and how they can enhance your portfolio and create wealth that can last for years!

 About the Expert